nautobot/pylint-nautobot/README.md

 Your code has been rated at 7.73/10 (previous run: 7.73/10, +0.00)
 ```

-Enjoyt the new rules (codes starting with `E42`) and ignore all the new stuff pylint 2.17 complains about!
+Enjoy the new rules (codes starting with `E42`) and ignore all the new stuff pylint 2.17 complains about!